PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 We have opinions:
 ----------------

-1) Safety slows everyone down.
+1) Safety slows everything.
-2) Encapsulation is an hoax.
+2) Encapsulation is a hoax.
-3) STL is an example of pseudo-science.
+3) std algorithm and std execution are helpful.
 4) Polymorphism based on virtual functions is childish.
 5) Most member functions should be replaced by free-standing ones.
 6) Tricks and smart solutions are usually not intelligent.